zfcampus/apigility-documentation/content-validation/basic-usage.md

 ### Retrieving normalized fields

-Once you have the input filter, you can retrieve the normalized fields.
+Once you have the input filter you can retrieve the normalized fields.
 Typically, you will retrieve all fields at once:

 ```php